Blueberry Picking Near Boston: Family-Friendly Farms and Festivals

 3. Blend in egg.

-4. In another bowl, mix flour, baking powder, salt and nutmeg.
+4. In a separate bowl, mix flour, baking powder, salt, and nutmeg.

 5. Add the flour mixture alternately with milk to creamed mixture.